10 Best WordPress Theme Frameworks (2023)

-Whether you decide to buy the child theme or build it yourself, it’s entirely up to you.
+Whether you buy the child theme or build it yourself, it’s entirely up to you.

 Theme frameworks store a WordPress theme’s functionality and base code and allow web developers to add custom styling to it using a child theme.
-A single WordPress theme framework can power 1,000s of WordPress websites in most cases.
+A single WordPress theme framework can most effectively power 1,000s of WordPress websites.

-WordPress theme frameworks are often also thought of as massive code libraries used to develop themes without recreating the wheel.
+WordPress theme frameworks are often called massive code libraries used to develop themes without recreating the wheel.

-The frameworks hold the basic functionality of the theme and you’re free to design the appearance of the theme however you’d like.
+The frameworks hold the basic functionality of the theme and you’re free to design the theme’s appearance however you’d like.

 Customizing Sites With Theme Frameworks